dreger/audaciousfox.net/content/linked/edit-for-ios.md

 Edit is available as a pre-order on the App Store for $1.99, and it also comes with a 10-year good faith guarantee, which basically means I'll work hard to keep Edit available for your next decade of iOS devices.
 Cool, no?

+(Typography fun: I'm using the system standard San Francisco, but I've enabled a few alternative characters and numbers to give Edit a familiar but unique feel.)

 [Check out Edit on the App Store][edit] or [enjoy the micro-marketing page][marketing] I put together.
 I hope you like Edit as much as I enjoyed making it.

 Happy writing.